 Pete Caputa, the VP of Sales at HubSpot, asked if my auto reply email got responses.
 In the past week, the eBook has been downloaded 15 times.
 Of those 15, 12 responded and we have had a similar exchange by email.

 Do you think it works?
-Would you like to be able to do this yourself?
-Or wish your team could?
-Or if you are a marketing agency, be able to help your clients do this with the inbound leads you are helping them to generate?
+Would you like to be able to do this yourself or wish your team could?
+Or, if you are a marketing agency, do you wish you were able to help your clients do this with the inbound leads you are helping them to generate?

 Learn more sales tips, techniques and coaching like this in the #livesaleslab recaps!